-The Bakeout Heating System provides a heating system to bake out the vacuum vessel.
-It includes a heating blanket system for the vacuum vessel and the insulation for that system.
-It includes a supplementary heating system for the center stack coil subsystems.
-The controls and interlocks for safe operation of this system is included.
+The bakeout heating system's function is to bakeout the vacuum vessel and center stack in vacuum components at high temperature while keeping the outer vacuum vessel wall and ports within cooler design temperature limits.
+The system includes a pressurized hot water system to maintain the vessel wall temperature, a high pressure hot helium system to heat the invessel components, and a power supply for resistively heating the center stack walls.
+The controls and interlocks for safe operation of this system are included.
 This WBS element includes the engineering design, analysis, procurement activities and component fabrication.

 This WBS element includes the purchase of a new more powerful power supply, to replace the existing one, to be used for electrical heating of the vessel.
 It is proposed to buy a 0-8V, 8000 amps for the application.
-Suitable cable leads will be fabricated and necessary interlocks will be incorporated.
+Suitable cable leads will be fabricated and necessary interlocks will be incorporated.leads will be fabricated and necessary interlocks will be incorporated.